 Note that by our assumptions on $x_{\alpha}$ and $y_{\alpha}$, the entries of $M_n$ remain zero mean, unit variance.

-Schur-Hadamard products of symmetric patterned random matrices were considered in \cite{bose2014bulk} and a main result of that paper says that if $X_n$ is symmetric Toeplitz and $Y_n$ is Hankel, then LSM of $n^{-1/2} M_n$ exits and is in fact the semi-circular law $\mu_{\semicirc}$.
+Schur-Hadamard products of symmetric patterned random matrices were considered in \cite{bose2014bulk} and a main result of that paper says that if $X_n$ is symmetric Toeplitz and $Y_n$ is Hankel, then the LSM of $n^{-1/2} M_n$ exists and is in fact the semi-circular law $\mu_{\semicirc}$.

-In this article, we consider the Schur-Hadamard product of non-symmetric Toeplitz and Hankel matrices, i.e. we take $L_X(i, j) = i - j$ and $L_Y(i, j) = i + j$.
-Simulations shown in Figure~\ref{fig:toephank} prompts us to make the following conjecture.
+In this article, we consider the Schur-Hadamard product of nonsymmetric Toeplitz and Hankel matrices, i.e. we take $L_X(i, j) = i - j$ and $L_Y(i, j) = i + j$.
+Simulations shown in Figure~\ref{fig:toephank} prompt us to make the following conjecture.

 \begin{conj} Let $L_X(i, j) = i - j$ and $L_Y(i, j) = i + j$.
 Suppose that $\{x_{\alpha}\}_{\alpha \in \Z}$ and $\{ y_{\alpha}\}_{\alpha \in \Z}$ are independent collections of i.i.d. random variables with zero mean and unit variance.
 Then the ESM of $n^{-1/2}M_n$ converges weakly almost surely to the circular law $\mu_{\mathrm{circ}}$. \end{conj}